White Obelisk

 The White Obelisk is a large stone monolith found at the ancient Assyrian settlement of Nineveh, northern Iraq.
-Excavated by the British archaeologist Hormuzd Rassam in 1853, it is one of only two intact obelisks to survive from the Assyrian empire, the other being the Black Obelisk of Shalmaneser III.
+Excavated by the British Assyrian archaeologist Hormuzd Rassam in 1853, it is one of only two intact obelisks to survive from the Assyrian empire, the other being the Black Obelisk of Shalmaneser III.
 Both are now preserved in the British Museum.
 The White Obelisk dates to the beginning of the Neo-Assyrian Empire and has been variously ascribed to the reigns of Ashurnasirpal I (c.
 1040 BC), Tiglath-Pileser II (c.
 950 BC) or Ashurnasirpal II (c.
 870 BC).

 Discovery

-The obelisk was discovered at Nineveh by the Iraqi archaeologist Hormuzd Rassam in July 1853.
+The obelisk was discovered at Nineveh by the British Assyrian archaeologist Hormuzd Rassam in July 1853.
 According to the excavator's report, it was found about 60 metres to the northeast of Sennacherib's palace at a depth of about 5 metres below the surface of the mound.
-It was then shipped to London via Bombay on HMS Akbar in March 1854, arriving in the British capital in February 1855, where it was immediately deposited in the national collection.
+It was then shipped to London via Bombay in March 1854, arriving in the British capital in February 1855, where it was immediately deposited in the national collection.